 A fundamental function of Greenspace – The Cambria Land Trust is to acquire, restore and protect environmentally important properties that are threatened by overdevelopment or neglect.
-To date, Greenspace has saved 16 parcels of land, permanently withdrawing them from development.
+To date, Greenspace has saved 20 properties, permanently withdrawing most from development.
 These serve as wild areas, pocket parks, and cultural resources.
 The largest of these is Strawberry Canyon, a 21-acre wooded area with a walking trail and benches for enjoying the sights and sounds of the forest.

 Greenspace accepts gifts of environmentally critical land from owners who would like to protect it from development.
 We also purchase properties with the help of donors, landowners, government agencies and other conservancies.